BY JACQUELINE FENTON-COLLINS

 Conclusion

-Menopause is a journey with unexpected twists and turns.
+Menopause is a journey filled with unexpected twists and turns.
 The lesson I learned on that Spanish mountain is the same lesson I carry into my wellbeing work: asking for guidance is not a failure.
 It is essential.

 💛 If you are navigating menopause, reach out, seek support, and remember that you do not need to go through it alone.
+Together, we can find balance and confidence in this new chapter of life.

 Comments